runthings-dev/runthings-wc-order-departments/readme.md

 1. Upload the plugin files to `/wp-content/plugins/runthings-wc-order-departments/`
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to WooCommerce > Order Departments to configure departments
+3. Go to `WooCommerce` > `Order Departments` to configure departments
 4. Assign products/categories to departments
-5. Set up email addresses for each department
+5. Set up email addresses for each department (optional)

 ## Configuration